 Ground coffee or Capsules?

 Machines like Keurig or Nespresso use pre-packed coffee in K-cups or capsules.
-There are generally a large variety of flavours available and they are very convenient and easy to use However they do have a large environmental impact and they end up costing a lot more per cup of coffee brewed compared to machines that use ground coffee.
+There are generally a large variety of flavors available and they are very convenient and easy to use.
+However they do have a large environmental impact and they end up costing a lot more per cup of coffee brewed compared to machines that use ground coffee.

-Well we hope this article has been helpful in highlighting some alternatives to Keurig coffee makers.
+Well we hope this article has been helpful in highlighting some decent Keurig alternatives.
+Our favorite option is the Aeropress, which is superior in both taste and price.
 If you have read through and decided you would like a Keurig after all check out our review of the best Keurig machines here.